Bi-Hermitian metrics on Kato surfaces: Introduction

 \section{Introduction}

-By a bi-Hermitian surface we will mean in this work a Riemannian four--manifold $(M,g)$ with two integrable complex structures $J_+$ and $J_-$ which are $g$-orthogonal and induce the same orientation.
+By a bi-Hermitian surface we will mean in this work a Riemannian four--manifold $(M^4,g)$ with two integrable complex structures $J_+$ and $J_-$ which are $g$-orthogonal and induce the same orientation.
 To avoid the trivial case we assume there is $x\in M$ where $J_+(x) \neq \pm J_-(x)$.
 The compatibility of $J_{\pm}$ with a Riemannian metric -- hence conformal structure $c:=[g]$ -- and an orientation is equivalent to the algebraic condition that, viewed as sections of $End(TM)$, they satisfy the following algebraic relation for some smooth function $p:M\to [-1,1]$, see \cite{tr74} and \cite[1.5]{po97}

-The four-dimensional manifold $M$ will always be assumed to be compact and in this situation it was shown in \cite[1.6]{po97} that $(M,c,J_\pm)$ can admit one more compatible complex structure if and only if is actually hyperhermitian: therefore a $K3$ surface, a complex torus or a special diagonal Hopf surface, by Boyer classification \cite{bo88}.
+The four-dimensional manifold $M$ will always be assumed to be compact and in this situation it was shown in \cite[1.6]{po97} that a bi-Hermitian surface $(M,c,J_\pm)$ can admit one more compatible complex structure if and only if it is actually hyperhermitian: therefore a $K3$ surface, a complex torus or a special diagonal Hopf surface, all with standard metrics, by Boyer classification \cite{bo88}.

 Sort of conversely, one can consider the problem of finding all compact complex surfaces $S=(M,J)$ which admit a Hermitian metric $g$ compatible with a different complex structure on $S$.
-The two complex structures may or may not be biholomorphic to each other; the underlying conformal four--manifold $(M,c,J_{\pm})$ is bi-Hermitian and the complex surface $S$ is either $(M,J_+)$ or $(M,J_-)$.
+The underlying conformal four--manifold $(M,c,J_{\pm})$ is bi-Hermitian and the complex surface $S$ is either $(M,J_+)$ or $(M,J_-)$.
+Examples show that these two surfaces may or may not be biholomorphic or deformation equivalent.

+The search for bi-Hermitian surfaces is of particular interest because in higher dimension there is more flexibility for compatible complex structures and the above mentioned result \cite[1.6]{po97} certainly does not hold \cite{sa09}.

-The first obstruction which was observed \cite{po97}, \cite[Prop.2]{agg99} is that such an $S$ needs to have an (automatically effective, or zero) numerical anticanonical divisor \be \T=F\otimes K^* \ee where $K$ will always denote the canonical line bundle, $K^*=K^{-1}$ the anticanonical bundle and $F$ is a holomorphic line bundle of zero Chern class which is always either trivial or real of negative degree.
-Using the terminology of Dloussky \cite{dl06} we will refer to $\T$ as a NAC divisor.
+The first obstruction to existence of bi-Hermitian structures which was observed \cite{po97}, \cite[Prop.2]{agg99} is that such a surface $S$ needs to have an (automatically effective, or zero) numerical anticanonical divisor \be \T=F\otimes K^* \ee where $K$ will always denote the canonical line bundle, $K^*=K^{-1}$ the anticanonical bundle and $F$ is a holomorphic line bundle of zero Chern class which is always either trivial or real of negative degree.
+Using the terminology of Dloussky \cite{dl06} we will refer to $\T$ as a NAC (numerically anti-canonical) divisor.